joostdecock/mandarin/notes.md

-neng yong xinyong ka ma? = Can I use a credit card neng yong xian jn ma? = Can I use cash xian jin = cash (I think)
+neng yong xinyong ka ma? = Can I use a credit card neng yong xian jn ma? = Can I use cash xian jin = cash (I think) tai (gui) = more expensive zui (gui( = most expensive

+tang = soup
+lei = type
+jiu = for a long time
+chang2 = taste
+wan3 = bowl (also measure word?)
+yi ge wan = 1 bowl, when bowl is the noun zhushi = stable food (the basics like rice, noodles, ...) lai something = better than yao something (for food and drinks) xian zhe yang ba = everything is ok (as a resopnse to 'do you want anything else')

+zai (as in zai lai): once more, ance again.
+Useful, look it up. te se cai = specialties ni you shenme te se cai ma?
+What are your specialties? suannai = yogurt xuebi = Sprite (lemonde) chang wen de = neat (no ice in drink) cui = hasten jiezhang = pay the bill mai dan = pay the bill mashang = sth that will happen soon, right away

+suan = sour
+tian = sweet
+ku = bitter
+la = spicy
+xian2 = salty
+xian1 = umami

+shaor = spoon
+shaozi = spoon (what people in the South say) yi fu dao cha = a knife and fork (fu is for matching pairs) yi shuang kuai zi = chopsticks yi xie canjinzhi / yi xie zhi jin = 1 napkin

+Questions:

+Tell me again what apps I should download (for maps, for search, for ...)